 Don’t worry, odds are you’ll return the favor for your financial buddy in no time.

 9. Knowing Where Money Is and Where It’s Going

 A major part of creating better buying habits is understanding where your money is right now and where it’s going at all times.

-Luckily, that’s a fairly easy proposition thanks to products like SoFi Money®.
-SoFi Money, a mobile-first cash management account, allows users to do just about anything with their cash at all times.
+Luckily, that’s a fairly easy proposition thanks to products like SoFi Checking and Savings®.
+SoFi Checking and Savings, a mobile-first high interest bank account, allows users to do just about anything with their cash at all times.

 On the app, users can transfer money when they need to pay bills directly online, and track weekly spending right in the app’s integrated dashboard.